 I mean come on...
 How much could this little silicone pod filled with salt water or silicone really cost?

 You might be surprised!

-While the price depends greatly on the manufacture, your plastic surgeon is probably paying between $650 and $1500 for a pair of saline implants.
+While the price depends greatly on the manufacture, your plastic surgeon is probably paying between $650 and $1500 for a pair of saline breast implants.
 Two silicone breast implants could run between $1000 and $3000.

 Side note: It is widely accepted that the manufacturer of your breast implants does not matter as much as a skilled plastic surgeon.
 This is because all of these approved manufacturers of implants are meeting similar requirements set forth by the FDA.

 Anesthesia During Your Breast Augmentation

 Unless you’d like to approach this procedure with your eyes open (you don’t) then your going to have to pay that anesthesia fee.
 Some surgeons lump this fee in with the general cost, but most will list it as a separate line item.